plusline/2019-spring-gt/README.md

 ## TODO - Your descriptions about solutions/algorithms/results

+###
+problem description
+Given a directed graph graph.txt, the program will find out the path going through all the edges in the graph.

 ### algorithms
 1. distinguish the vertex from their <strong>more indegree</strong> and <strong>more outdegree</strong>
 Using class DEGREE to record the information of indegree and outdegree of each vertex.